sqiouyilu/twitter-nest/README.md

 ### Instructions and documentation

-⭕️ installing a fresh WordPress for nest<br />
+⭕️ installing a fresh WordPress for nest

-⭕️ signing up for Twitter developer account if you want automated backups<br />
+⭕️ signing up for Twitter developer account if you want automated backups

-⭕️ installing necessary WordPress plugins<br />
+⭕️ installing necessary WordPress plugins

-⭕️ installing and modding theme<br />
+⭕️ installing and modding theme

-⭕️ how to run script to convert archive to CSV<br />
+⭕️ how to run script to convert archive to CSV

-⭕️ how to import archive to WordPress<br />
+⭕️ how to import archive to WordPress

 ⭕️ nest workflow: tweets created from WordPress will not be published to Twitter (would create archive loop), but publishing to Twitter will save back to WordPress

 ### glitch.me browser app for tweetsJS-to-tweetsCSV.pl

-⭕️ create interface on glitch.me so you can convert files without using the command line<br />
+⭕️ create interface on glitch.me so you can convert files without using the command line

-⭕️ may need to include file chunking if browser hangs on large archives<br />
+⭕️ may need to include file chunking if browser hangs on large archives

-⭕️ need to ensure no data is stored on glitch's servers<br />
+⭕️ need to ensure no data is stored on glitch's servers

-### Fork of <a href="https://github.com/ozh/ozh-tweet-archiver">ozh/ozh-tweet-archiver</a>
+### Mod of <a href="https://github.com/ozh/ozh-tweet-archiver">ozh/ozh-tweet-archiver</a>

 ⭕️ add ability to auto-import multimedia—plugin currently hotlinks to Twitter, need a way to make a local backup, ideally include some mechanism to define import size limits and specify which types are downloaded (e.g. exclude video)

-⭕️ add flag when tweet data has been edited on WordPress and varies from import, see mastodon implementation suggestion: https://github.com/mastodon/mastodon/issues/981#issuecomment-493412480 (adding "edited on" and timestamp likely sufficient, prefer integrating a diffchecker plugin to make changes readable)<br />
+⭕️ add flag when tweet data has been edited on WordPress and varies from import, see mastodon implementation suggestion: https://github.com/mastodon/mastodon/issues/981#issuecomment-493412480 (adding "edited on" and timestamp likely sufficient, prefer integrating a diffchecker plugin to make changes readable)

 ⭕️ integrate WP Twitter Threads unroller https://wordpress.org/plugins/wp-twitter-threads/ (need to verify if thread unrolled within last 3,200 tweets will remain unrolled once it goes past the 3,200 threshold)

-### Fork of <a href="https://github.com/ozh/ozh-tweet-archiver-theme">ozh/ozh-tweet-archiver-theme</a>
+### Mod of <a href="https://github.com/ozh/ozh-tweet-archiver-theme">ozh/ozh-tweet-archiver-theme</a>

-🟡 rewrite using semantic tags instead of `<div>`s<br />
+🟡 rewrite using semantic tags instead of `<div>`s

-✅ add Twitter references and tools sidebar<br />
+✅ add Twitter references and tools sidebar

-⭕️ rewrite for proper responsiveness<br />
+⭕️ rewrite for proper responsiveness

-⭕️ add web intents to allow likes & retweets from nest<br />
+⭕️ add web intents to allow likes & retweets from nest

-⭕️ add WordPress customizer GUI support with editable widgets<br />
+⭕️ add WordPress customizer GUI support with editable widgets

 ✅ include page of links to Twitter settings (*demo:* https://s.qiouyi.lu/tweets/settings)

-### Fork of wordpress-dashboard-twitter
+### Mod of wordpress-dashboard-twitter

 Not on Github: https://wordpress.org/plugins/wordpress-dashboard-twitter/

-⭕️ add support for 280-character tweets<br />
+⭕️ add support for 280-character tweets

-⭕️ add web intents to support liking tweets from dashboard<br />
+⭕️ add web intents to support liking tweets from dashboard

-⭕️ add support for conversational context & threads<br />
+⭕️ add support for conversational context & threads

 ⭕️ add infinite scroll or at least increase number of tweets visible on load

 ### Twitter contact management tool

-⭕️ import list of Twitter users as WordPress users<br />
+⭕️ import list of Twitter users as WordPress users

 ⭕️ use native WordPress user management tools to annotate users and add contact information

 ----